North Africa·Morocco·Updated May 3, 2026

 What scams target tourists in Chefchaouen?

-The most frequently reported tourist scams in Chefchaouen are Hashish and Fake Police Entrapment, Currency Exchange Fraud, Fake or Unofficial Guides, with 2 classified as high severity.
+The most frequently reported tourist scams in Chefchaouen are Hashish and Fake Police Entrapment, Fake or Unofficial Guides, Wrong Change Scam, with 1 classified as high severity.
 Most scams operate near transit hubs, tourist attractions, and busy markets.
 Reviewing each type before you arrive significantly reduces your risk of being targeted.
-Similar patterns are also documented in Hurghada and Luxor.
+Similar patterns are also documented in Cairo and Marrakech.

 Are taxis safe in Chefchaouen?